eeei3/eeeeeSpider/README.md

 2. My disk is getting filled up with your project!
 - Try setting a limit on the amount of links crawled.
 3. How can I manipulate the src?
 - You need a basic understanding of Python.
-Check out the graph for how the program runs.
+Start at start.py for the base of the program, start at main.py for the base of the spider.
 4. Why does the crawler not work properly?
 - My first suggestion is that you look into your configs.
 Make sure that they keep in line with their original cases.